survivejs/react-book/manuscript/linting_in_webpack.md

 ...
 ```

-This will trigger ESlint against all JS and JSX files of our project.
+This will trigger ESLint against all JS and JSX files of our project.
 That's definitely too much so we'll need to restrict it.
 Set up *.eslintignore* to the project root like this:

 **.eslintignore**